python-discord/sir-lancebot/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Please ensure you PR fulfills the following criteria:

 - [ ] Does your PR solve an issue created by a member of staff or event handler?
-- [ ] Have you joined the Discord community?
+- [ ] Have your joined the Discord community?
-- [ ] Were you changes made in the Pipenv environment?
+- [ ] Were your changes made in the Pipenv environment?
 - [ ] Is your commit message clear and references the issue?

 ## Additional information